sleekmason/Lilidog/README.md

 - Lilidog-Sid-amd64 This version uses the repositories from the unstable branch (sid).
 If you want a rolling release, <br/>
 this is the one for you.
 You will want to __sudo apt update && sudo apt upgrade__ frequently to not fall too far behind.

+- Lilidog-i386 (Bullseye i386 full version) Using the same packages as the amd64 version.

 See further below for features.